CubedProgrammer/csloc/README.md

 ```
 Count all the .h and .c files in folder, and display each file's counts, sorted greatest to least.
 ```
-csloc -fr folder -x hpp cpp
+csloc -flry folder -x hpp cpp
 ```
-Count all the .hpp and .cpp files in folder, and display the file size of each file, sorted least to greatest, with complete sentences.
+Count all the .hpp and .cpp files in folder, and display the file size of each file (-f option), sorted least to greatest (-r option), with complete sentences.
+Then gets the total size of all .hpp files and the total for .cpp files, displays both, from -y option.
+Treats symbolic links as regular files, from -l option.
 ## Compilation
 ```
 clang -O3 -c csloc.c get_sub_dir.c main.c